Preload icon

 Episcopal Prayer Square Initiative

 In collaboration with neighboring border dioceses, West Texas congregations are invited to submit prayer squares, sharing messages of hope and love with migrants in our community as part of the Episcopal Prayer Square Initiative.
-Each completed prayer square will be part of a travel kit, including shelf-stable food and PPE, distributed to migrants throughout their travels in the Diocese of West Texas.
+Each completed prayer square will be distributed to migrants throughout their travels in the Diocese of West Texas.

 Click here for more information about joining the Episcopal Prayer Square Initiative.